- All Trips

 Starting from the idyllic Lakeland village of Grasmere, today’s scenic guided walk features Helm Crag, also known as the ‘Lion and the Lamb’, a highly regarded Wainwright walk in a stunning mountain and valley setting overlooking Grasmere village.
 With Steel Fell combined, it’s the perfect match of good mid-range mountain footpaths whilst taking in the views of loftier mountain tops.

 In the evening, an optional social evening is planned in Grasmere, where the group can meet up for a drink and enjoy an evening meal together at a nearby Inn or local restaurant.

 Monday - Walk Day & Departure Day

-Accommodation for the Easter walking holiday is YHA Ambleside, Lake District.
-Rooms are shared male and shared female bunkrooms.
-Private rooms can be reserved on request subject to availability and an additional room supplement.
+The (optional) accommodation for the Easter walking holiday is YHA Grasmere.
+Rooms are shared male and shared female bunkrooms and the package includes 3 nights with a cooked breakfast.
+Private rooms are subject to availability.

 Food & Drink